KnapsackPro/docs.knapsackpro.com/libraries/knapsack_pro-ruby/guide.md

 <h4>Step for https://circleci.com</h4>

 <p>
-Here is an example for test configuration in your circleci.yml file.
+Here is an example for test configuration in your circleci.yml file for CircleCI 1.0.
 </p>

 {% highlight yaml %}